Student Movements on Campus

 - Student activists argued that profits and greed caused World War I. The United States responded to the demands of bankers and the munitions industry and the war made them rich.
 Students argued that economic gain was the only reason nations went to war, and they rejected nationalism and militarism.

-The Administration Attempts to Contain and Control the Peace Strikes
+The Administration Attempted to Contain and Control the Peace Strikes

 Political surveillance involved monitoring students at demonstrations, among other activities.
-People in Dean Nicholson’s office may have collected names of demonstrators to Ray Chase to build his files of “subversive” students.
+People in Dean Nicholson’s office may have collected names of demonstrators to be passed to Ray Chase to build his files of “subversive” students.
 Another source may have been people working for Colonel Potts.

 The Fight to End Required Military Drills